 Christchurch City Council Benchmarks enable the ready establishment of CDD normal-orthometric heights within the greater Christchurch area.
 They are predominately used to establish site level control for civil construction works and to provide control for monitoring the city drainage network.

 The origin of CDD dates back to February 1876, the early days of the Christchurch Drainage Board, where the need for a common level was evident very early in the quest to control Christchurch's drainage issues.

-An arbitrary figure of 50 feet (15.240m) above datum was chosen for the networks fundamental benchmark (A82), which was situated in the floor of ChristChurch Cathedral’s foyer.
-A value of 50 feet ensured that levels specified on engineering works in Christchurch City would be expressed as positive values, even when working in New Brighton and Sumner where infrastructure is often situated below sea level.
+An arbitrary figure of 50 feet (15.240m) above datum was chosen for the networks fundamental benchmark (A82), which was situated in the floor of ChristChurch Cathedral foyer.
+A value of 50 feet ensured that levels specified on engineering works in Christchurch City would be expressed as positive values, even when working in New Brighton and Sumner, where infrastructure may be situated below sea level.

 Christchurch Drainage Datum was initially called Christchurch Drainage Board Datum but upon an amalgamation of the Drainage Board and its activities into the Christchurch City Council, the name was changed to Christchurch Drainage Datum (CDD).

 The Canterbury Earthquake Sequence that followed the 4 September 2010 Darfield earthquake inflicted significant structural damage to ChristChurch Cathedral, rendering A82 unusable.